jonataubert/RLOD_B2XR/Readme.md

    | 13     | 3.480 |

-Please contact me if you measured a voltage greater than 4.000 [V]

 If you have more than 100 [mV] of difference between the cells, then you should try to manually balance the pack by individually charging the concerned cells.
-As a an option (slower method) you can follow these recommendations (leave the battery plugged on the charger for up to 3 weeks) before the flash: https://beambreak.org/articles/xr_rlod_faq/#does-the-bms-balance

 Note 1: You could also read the min and max voltages using a CAN interface, see this article: https://beambreak.org/articles/xr_health_check/
 Note 2: If you have more than 500 [mV] of difference it will throw the RLOD again straight away, thanks Venutech for the feedback!